Nora Sherwood

 – Debbie

 Many people benefit from personalized help in their learning journey.
-Here is a basic package that includes one-on-one instruction (most likely via Zoom as we probably live in different places), feedback, coaching, etc. that I think provides enough flexibility and structure that offers the opportunity to level up your technical abilities.
+Here is a basic package that includes one-on-one instruction (most likely via Zoom as we probably live in different places, but in-person is great, too, if you can make it my studio), feedback, coaching, etc. The sessions provide enough flexibility and structure to offer the opportunity to level up your technical abilities.
 Includes:

 1. Meeting to discuss your goals and challenges